June 03, 2016 - Silverfish

-Silverfish will be most active at night, and might not ever been seen during the daytime, even by a vigilant homeowner.
+Silverfish will be most active at night, and might not ever be seen during the daytime - even by a vigilant homeowner.
 This means that damage can grow and remain undetected for a long time.
 When the damage is discovered, it could be fairly serious and may even require extensive repair.
-A pest control professional will be able do determine if your home is host to a silverfish infestation, and will then be able to prescribe the most appropriate course of action.
+A pest control professional will be able to determine if your home is host to a silverfish infestation, and will then be able to prescribe the most appropriate course of action.

-If silverfish have made unsightly appearances in your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If silverfish or other pests have made unsightly appearances in your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.